BioBoost/course-object-oriented-programming-with-cpp/06_pointers/readme.md

 * Addition: `+`
 * Subtraction: `-`

 To understand pointer arithmetic one needs to keep in mind that the size of the datatype to which the pointer refers to, is also put into account.
-This means that if you have a pointer that points to integer at memory address `5000` on a 32-bit computer and you add `1` you will end up at address `5004`, assuming that the integer is represented using 32 bits.
+This means that if you have a pointer that points to integer at memory address `5000` on a 32-bit computer and you increment the pointer you will end up at address `5001`, assuming that the integer is represented using 32 bits.
+However, if you are working on an 8-bit computer, assuming that the integer is represented using 32 bits, incrementing the pointer will result in ending up at address `5004`.

 This can actually be used in combination with a pointer to an array.
 Take a close look at the example below where a pointer is incremented to index all the array elements: